GabrielValdiviaGaboloso/Battleship-React/README.md

 <h1>battleship<h1>

-<p>The page will reload if you make edits.\
+<h4>The page will reload if you make edits.\
-You will also see any lint errors in the console.<p>
+You will also see any lint errors in the console.<h4>

 ### `npm test`